top of page

 Qualified Charitable Distribution

 A qualified charitable distribution (QCD) is a wonderful option for people 70.5 and older.
 That's because it allows you to make a gift to the Brevard County Community Cats- from $100 to $105,000- without the distribution counting as taxable income.
-This giving option is a direct contribution made from your traditional or Roth IRA to a public charity like Daphne Cats, and it is a great option if your don't normally use your charitable deductions.
+This giving option is a direct contribution made from your traditional or Roth IRA to a public charity like Daphne Cats, and it is a great option if you don't normally use your charitable deductions.

 Retirement Assets

-Life insurance is often overlooked as an asset that you van use to make gifts to Daphne Cats.
+Life insurance is often overlooked as an asset that you can use to make gifts to Daphne Cats.
 There are a number of ways to support Daphne Cats' many programs with an insurance-related gift.

 The Case for TNR